jdshewey/modman/README.md

 ## Release Notes

-This module has not yet been released and is still in alpha
-TODO:
  * Test version pinning
  * Test ignoring dependancies
  * Test non-default env
  * Test non-default target dir
- * Creat cron logic for maintenance window
+ * We are planning to allow you to supply a cron-style time to the class to allow you to schedule the updates for a specific maintenance window